JuniorCode/JuniorScript/README.md

 Setup
 ---
-To use JuniorScript, first source it in your HTML.
+To use JuniorScript, first source it at the end of your body tag in your HTML.

 `<script src="juniorscript.js" type="text/javascript"></script>`